 If you’re facing a felony DUI charge, you should understand that it is possible to raise a strong defense against the charges.
 Even if you believe that the DUI charge could count against you as a strike under the three strikes law, you are entitled to a zealous defense.

-If you’re ready to see how an experienced DUI lawyer can help fight the DUI charges against you, use the form on the right or call (310) 862-0199 to schedule a free consultation today!
+If you’re ready to see how an experienced DUI lawyer can help fight the DUI charges against you, use the form on the right or contact us to schedule a free consultation today!